turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 We'd like our users to be able to easily find their to-dos, so let's provide them a search bar to filter through their list.

 * At the top of the application, include a text field labeled `Search`.
-* As a user types in the search box, the list of to-dos on the DOM should filter in real time to only display todo cards whose title include the user's text.
+* As a user types in the search box, the list of to-dos on the DOM should filter in real time to only display to-do cards whose title include the user's text.
 The page _should not_ reload.
-* Clearing the search box should restore all todo cards on the list.
+* Clearing the search box should restore all to-do cards on the list.
 * There is no need to make persisting changes to the data model to achieve this functionality.

 #### Viewing Urgent ToDo Cards

-Let's also allow our user be able to view their urgent todo cards only.
+Let's also allow our user be able to view their urgent to-do cards only.

-* The user should only see the urgent todo cards when they click on the `Filter by Urgency` button. (consequently, the button should be highlighted)
+* The user should only see the urgent to-do cards when they click on the `Filter by Urgency` button. (consequently, the button should be highlighted)
 * Clicking on the `Filter by Urgency` button again, the button should no longer be highlighted, and all of the user's to-dos should be displayed.
 * When viewing urgent to-dos, the search field should only search through the urgent to-dos.
-* If there are no urgent to-dos yet, then there should be an indication displayed in the empty todo section notifying the user to mark some to-dos urgent.
+* If there are no urgent to-dos yet, then there should be an indication displayed in the empty to-do section notifying the user to mark some to-dos urgent.
 * These changes _do not need to persist_ in between sessions.

 ### Iteration 4: Improving on the Experience

 #### Editing Our Tasks

-A user would likely want to edit the title of a todo or update their task later on.
+A user would likely want to edit the title of a to-do or update their task later on.

-* When a user clicks the title or any of the tasks on the checklist of a todo card, that text should become an editable text field, pre-populated with the existing todo title or task.
+* When a user clicks the title or any of the tasks on the checklist of a to-do card, that text should become an editable text field, pre-populated with the existing to-do title or task.
 * The user should be able to "commit" their changes by pressing "Enter/Return" and by clicking outside of the text field.
 * This change should be saved in localStorage using the `updateTodo` method for the title and `updateTask` method for the task defined in the `ToDoList` class.